Universal approximation property of Banach space-valued random feature models including random neural networks: Numerical examples

-For some fixed $t \in [0,T]$, we now learn $f(t,\cdot)$ by random trigonometric feature models, random neural networks, and their deterministic counterparts.
-Here, we omit random Fourier regression as it coincides for real-valued functions with random trigonometric features.
+For some fixed $t \in [0,T]$, we now learn the function $f(t,\cdot)$ by random trigonometric feature models, random neural networks, and their deterministic counterparts.
+We omit random Fourier regression as it coincides for real-valued functions with random trigonometric models.
+Moreover, we provide sufficient conditions that the approximation of $f(t,\cdot)$ by random feature models overcomes the curse of dimensionality in the sense that the computational costs (measured as the number of feature maps $N \in \mathbb{N}$; for $\mathcal{RT}_{\mathbb{R}^m,1}$, we use $\lceil N/2 \rceil$ cosine and $\lceil N/2 \rceil$ sine features) grow polynomially in both the input/output dimensions $m,d \in \mathbb{N}$ and the reciprocal of a pre-specified tolerated approximation error $\varepsilon > 0$.
+To this end, we apply the approximation rates in Corollary~\ref{CorARTrigo}+\ref{CorARRN}.